 Picture a good Star Trek episode.
 Replace the Federation crew with a ragtag group of smugglers and the Enterprise with a rust-bucket held together by sarcasm and Chinese swears.
 Swap the Borg for human space cannibals and the honorable captain for a rugged bad boy in tight pants.
-Add a preacher, an escort, a doctor, and a traumatized escapee from a mysterious government training program to the roster, and welcome aboard Serenity.
+Add a preacher, an escort, a doctor, and a traumatized escapee from a mysterious government training program, and welcome aboard Serenity.

-Like many other Firefly fans, I wish there were more seasons of the show.
-The first and only batch of episodes are pure uproarious fun with dark elements hinting at bigger issues down the road.
+Like many Firefly fans, I wish there were more seasons of the show.
+The first and only batch of episodes is pure uproarious fun with hints of darker elements down the road.
 The main cast of characters, to a man, are well-rounded and likable, and the believable environments and threatening circumstances bring out the best and worst in them.
 Within the first episode, the viewer is sucked into a world that is, on the surface, completely foreign; but, just beneath, frighteningly familiar.

 Available on Netflix (picture ransacked from io9.gizmodo.com)